aws-solutions-library-samples/guidance-for-asynchronous-inference-with-stable-diffusion-on-aws/docs/en/async_img_sd_IG.md

 After the script completes, it will output the EBS snapshot ID (in the format `snap-0123456789`).
 You can apply this snapshot during deployment.

 For more details about this script, refer to the [GitHub repository](https://github.com/aws-samples/bottlerocket-images-cache){:target="_blank"}.

+### SOCI Parallel Pull and Instance Store (Default)

+By default, GPU nodes use [SOCI Parallel Pull](https://aws.amazon.com/blogs/containers/introducing-seekable-oci-parallel-pull-mode-for-amazon-eks/) mode and NVMe instance store for fast container startup.
+This is configured automatically through the Helm chart defaults:

+- **SOCI Parallel Pull**: Accelerates container image pulls by up to 60% through parallel downloads and unpacking
+- **NVMe Instance Store**: Binds `/var/lib/containerd`, `/var/lib/kubelet`, and `/var/lib/soci-snapshotter` to fast NVMe disks (RAID0)
+- **IMDSv2 Enforced**: Instance metadata service v2 is required for enhanced security

+These features are enabled by default on Bottlerocket GPU nodes via the Helm chart `userData` configuration.
+To disable them, set `userData: ""` and remove `instanceStorePolicy` in the runtime's `extraValues.karpenter.nodeTemplate`.

 #### Manual Deployment